Helo88/UdacityMyReadsProject/README.md

 Once Node is installed, navigate to the directory where you want to store the app

-then in your git bash terminal type > git clone https://github.com/Helo88/UdacityMyReadsProject or download zip file
+then in your git bash terminal type > git clone https://github.com/Helo88/UdacityMyReadsProject or download zip file from git hub website
 <br>
-then in your terminal type
+then in a new  terminal type
 <b> <i>yarn or yarn install</i></b>
-Once all of the dependencies have been installed you can launch the app with finally type
+now all of the dependencies have been installed finally type
- <b> <i>yarn start</i> </b>
+ <b> <i>yarn start</i> </b> to launch the app

 A new browser window should automatically open displaying the app.
 If it doesn't, navigate to http://localhost:3000/ in your browser .